swift-server/guides/packaging.md

 CMD ["<executable-name>"]
 ```

-To create the local Docker image from the `Dockerfile` use the `docker build` command from the application's source location, e.g.:
+To create a local Docker image from the `Dockerfile` use the `docker build` command from the application's source location, e.g.:

 ```bash
 $ docker build . -t <my-app>:<my-app-version>